richburroughs/what-oncall-does-to-us/slides.md

 - Online survey of 228 subjects
 - Looked at "sex differences" related to oncall

-^ Focused on sex not gender, although people likely self identified
+^ Focused on sex not gender, although people likely self identified.
+It's not clear.

 ---